Susser47/fun-discord-Bot/README.md

 9. /reverse: reverses the order of a given word or phrase

+10. /duck: get a random image of a duck

+11. /dog: get a random image of a dog

+12. /fox: get a random image of a fox

 # how can developers setup this bot
 develpers, to set up this bot you first clone the repository doing
 > git clone https://github.com/Susser47/Discord-Bot/